SpawnCampGames/SpawnTools/README.md

 #### _Channels_

----The number of AudioSources that will be created to play AudioClips.
+	The number of AudioSources that will be created to play AudioClips.
----The more sources the less likely you'll have to create an additional AudioSource.
+	The more sources the less likely you'll have to create an additional AudioSource.

 #### _Sfx / Background Volume_

---- The default values for the AudioSources to be created.
+	The default values for the AudioSources to be created.

 #### _Ambient Audio CLips_

---- Drag in clips for your background audio.
+	Drag in clips for your background audio.
---- They will automatically be assigned and loop during runtime.
+	They will automatically be assigned and loop during runtime.

 Fill Out the inspector and Generate AudioSources

 ![logo](https://github.com/SpawnCampGames/SpawnTools/blob/main/Readme/SpawnAudioHierarchy.png)

 The Component will gray itself out after Generating.